Employer of Record

 • Governed by the Employees’ State Insurance (ESI) Act.

-• Coverage for medical care and cash benefits for sickness, maternity, and disability for employees earning up to INR 21,000 per month.
+• Coverage for medical care and cash benefits for sickness, maternity, and disability for employees earning up to INR 21,000 per month, or INR 25,000 per month for persons with disability.

 Disability Benefit

-• Employers must compensate employees for work-related injuries or occupational diseases.
+• Employers may be liable to compensate employees for work-related injuries or occupational diseases under the applicable law.

-• Compensation is calculated based on the employee’s wage, with specific rates for death and total permanent disablement.
+• Compensation is calculated based on the employee’s wage and the applicable legal formula.

 Maternity Benefit

-• Women in organized sectors are entitled to 26 weeks of paid maternity leave (12 weeks for third child).
+• Women in covered establishments are entitled to 26 weeks of paid maternity leave for up to two surviving children, and 12 weeks in certain other cases such as a third child.

-• Includes provisions for crèche facilities for companies with more than 50 employees.
+• Includes provisions for crèche facilities for establishments with 50 or more employees, subject to the applicable law.

 Gratuity

-• Payment of 15 days’ wages for each year of service, applicable after five years of employment.
+• Payment of 15 days’ wages for each completed year of service, generally applicable after five years of continuous service.

 Social Security Agreements (SSAs)

-• India has entered into SSAs with several countries to facilitate the transfer and withdrawal of social security benefits for international workers.
+• India has entered into SSAs with several countries to facilitate portability or exemption of social security benefits for international workers.

 Compliance and Registration

-• Companies are required to register for EPF and ESI based on employee count and compliance with relevant laws.
+• Companies are required to register for EPF and ESI based on employee count, wage thresholds, and the applicability of the relevant laws.

 Payroll in India